kristinjeanna/kristinjeanna/README.md

 ### About me

 Hey!
 I'm Kristin.
-I work at a Chicago-area university as Java developer and an applications administrator.
-My work development is all Java but I dabble in Go for personal projects.
+I work at a Chicago-area university as a Java developer and an integration engineer.
+My work development is mostly Java but most of my recent personal projects are in Go (golang).

-I started (work) life as a high school science teacher but have been in the IT field now for about 23 years in a variety of roles: user support, system administration, information security, and software development.
-The bulk of my IT experience is in the latter two.
+I started my work life as a high school science teacher (eons ago) but have been in the IT field now for about 23 years in a variety of roles: user support, system administration, information security, and software engineering, with the bulk of my experience in the latter two.

 ### Interests

+- Go
+- DevOps & automation
+- Code quality
 - Glitch art, generative art, and creative coding
 - Home automation
 - Photography